botletics/SIM7000-LTE-Shield/README.md

 All other software is released under the [GNU General Public License v3.0](https://choosealicense.com/licenses/gpl-3.0/).

-## Adafruit FONA Library Updates
+## Adafruit FONA Arduino Library Updates
-The code for this LTE shield is an altered library built upon the [Adafruit FONA library](https://github.com/adafruit/Adafruit_FONA) with added LTE functionality for the SIM7000 module.
+The code for this LTE shield is an altered library built upon the original [Adafruit FONA library](https://github.com/adafruit/Adafruit_FONA) with added functionality for the SIM7000 LTE CAT-M/NB-IoT module as well as the SIM5320 3G module.
 The following list is a summary of the updates:

 ### Confirmed functionalities
 - Network time works